OpenCTI-Platform/connectors/stream/jira/README.md

 -  You can identify the custom fields defined in JIRA and retrieve the ID for a given name using the command:
       `curl -u <email>:<api_token> -X GET -H "Content-Type: application/json" https://<your_jira_instance>.atlassian.net/rest/api/2/field`

-[*] Currently, there is a bug where the connector expects at least one custom field to run.
-Removing the parameters entirely leaves it attempting to insert into a custom field with no name.
-A workaround for this at present is to either define and use a custom field, or alternatively, to define a standard field such as `assignee`. ie.
-    - JIRA_CUSTOM_FIELDS_KEYS=assignee
-    - JIRA_CUSTOM_FIELDS_VALUES=OCTI User

 ### Usage
 - Create a Stream in OpenCTI